-Scholarship application opens for new applicants every year on December 1’st. Students seeking to renew the scholarship can start the process when the renewals application opens every year on January 1’st.
+The scholarship application opens for new applicants every year on December 1st.
+Students seeking to renew their scholarship can start the process when the renewals application opens on January 1st.

-Applications must be submitted by 4/1—please see the Two Ten website for more information on the deadlines.
+Applications must be submitted by April 1st.
+Please see the Two Ten website for more information on the deadlines.

-- Want to learn more about what Two Ten does for our industry, look under Who We Are.
+Want to learn more about what Two Ten does for our industry?
+Click here!

 - The completion of the NST scholarship is the responsibility of the student and the NST member.